130e/ttn_stack/README.md

 This repository contains configuration files and documentation for setting up a local The Things Network stack, following the [TTN Docker documentation](https://www.thethingsindustries.com/docs/enterprise/docker/).

-## Current Issues

-- **Inflexible IP binding**: TTN binds to a single IP address.
-We should create forwarding rules between interfaces
-- **Console account creation**: The "Create Account" button doesn't work in the console page
-- **TLS requirement**: Self-signed certificates are required.
-HTTP (no TLS) doesn't work with the prebuilt TTN Docker image, even with gRPC configured for HTTP

 ## Prerequisites

 Before starting, consider your deployment scenario: